NunoSempere/nunosempere.com/blog/2023/07/19/better-harder-faster-stronger/index.md

 - Legality: They are choosing not to take actions which would be illegal according to the US law.
 - The Overton Window: They are choosing for their actions to not be "beyond the pale" according to the 21st century American lefty milieu.
-- Responsability and loyalty towards their own staff: They are choosing to keep their staff around from year to year, rather than aggressively restructuring.
+- Responsibility and loyalty towards their own staff: They are choosing to keep their staff around from year to year, rather than aggressively restructuring.
-- Responsability and loyalty towards past grantees: Open Philanthropy will choose to exit a cause area gracefully, rather than leaving it at once.
+- Responsibility and loyalty towards past grantees: Open Philanthropy will choose to exit a cause area gracefully, rather than leaving it at once.
 - The "optimization is dangerous" constraint: They are choosing to not go full-steam on any one perspective, but rather to proceed cautiously and hedge their bets.
 - Bounded trust: Open Philanthropy takes long to trust people, which means that they have limited staff which has limited attention and is often busy.
-- Explainability: Open Philanthropy employees lower down the totem pole probably can't take actions or recommend grants that their superiors can't understand
+- Explainability: Open Philanthropy employees lower down the totem pole probably can't take actions or recommend grants that their superiors can't understand.
 - Do not look like assholes: Open Philanthropy generally wants to appear to be nice people.

 And here are a few actions that I think are unavailable to Open Philanthropy because of the above constraints: